cengique/course-adv-data-analytics/assignments/asg-python-jupyter.md

 # Answer Questions

-1. Read PDA chapters 5-10.
+1. Review content from PDA textbook chapters 4-10 that you learned in ITEC 3160.
 There will be a quiz.
+If you need additional support follow this LinkedIn Learning video on [Python Data Analysis](https://www.linkedin.com/learning/python-data-analysis-2/get-started-in-data-analysis-with-python?u=76116202)
 1. Create a new Jupyter notebook for your project based on the dataset you selected earlier.
 In the notebook, have the following:
    1. A   good, descriptive or interesting title, that drives a take-home  message  you can convey based on your previous results on your dataset
    2. Start with a text paragraph that briefly explains your motivation and dataset.
 You can use the abstract you created earlier.